-Mac mini features third-generation Intel Core processors, faster integrated graphics, Thunderbolt, and plenty of ports.
+Mac mini features third-generation Intel Core processors, faster integrated graphics, Thunderbolt and plenty of ports.
 Expect big things.

 Processors up to 2x faster.
 Done and done.

 When you’re using processor-intensive applications, Turbo Boost 2.0 increases the clock speed up to 3.6GHz.
 Hyper-Threading lets each core run two threads, so OS X multitasks even more efficiently.
-And an integrated memory controller connects fast 1600MHz memory directly to the processor, so it gets right to work on your data.
+And an integrated memory controller connects fast 1600MHz memory directly to the processor, so it gets straight to work on your data.
 In short, Mac mini is a little box of vroom.

 Intel HD Graphics 4000.
 It’ll really get things moving.

-Intel HD Graphics 4000 delivers up to 65 percent more pixel-pushing performance than the previous generation of integrated graphics.2 So the video you watch and the games you play are smoother and more responsive.
+Intel HD Graphics 4000 delivers up to 65 per cent more pixel-pushing performance than the previous generation of integrated graphics.2 So the video you watch and the games you play are smoother and more responsive.
 Flipping through photo albums is a breeze.
 And you’ve got all the power you need to edit your HD video into a film worthy of a red carpet premiere.